-Whether you’re into gallery paintings or love a chalk drawing on the sidewalk, art is something anyone can appreciate.
-It has the ability to evoke a whole host of emotions and often leaves those who view it with a large amount of inspiration to make some of their own.
-But why limit it to the real world when you can share it with thousands (and millions) of people on the internet?
+Whether you’re into gallery paintings or love a chalk drawing on the pavement, art is something anyone can appreciate.
+It has the ability to evoke a whole host of emotions and often leaves those who view it with inspiration to make some of their own.
+But why limit it to the real world when you can share it with thousands (or even millions) of people on the internet?

 Through YouTube videos, many artists have been sharing their passion with anyone who will watch.
-From realistic portraits to cartoons and many more, they’ve been spreading awareness of their talents worldwide and are doing so in a way that’s innovative and modern, which means you no longer need to visit a gallery to view impressive works of art.
+From realistic portraits to cartoons and many more, their talents have been spread worldwide, which means you no longer need to visit a gallery to view impressive works of art.

 Since we love art so much, we thought it was about time we share a few of our fave YouTube artists.
-Each has their own style and brings something unique to the table, and we’re completely obsessed, so more talking.
-Let’s jump right into our Five of the Best: YouTube Artists!
+Each has their own style and brings something unique to the table, and we’re completely obsessed, so no more talking – let’s jump right into our Five of the Best: YouTube Artists!